mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/track-1-of-38923791" target="_blank">Listen to Part 1 of this talk on mnzencenter.org</a>
 </p>

 **Katagiri Roshi:** [Yesterday] I talked about the practice of mindfulness on the basis of observing the body as impure.
 But this practice must be understood more deeply than as usual; *as usual* means as [in the] moral sense.
 So [...]
-I talked about Dogen Zenji’s deep understanding of what the human body is.
+I talked about Dōgen Zenji’s deep understanding of what the human body is.
 The human body is completely beyond pure or impure.
 So he says the body you are observing is nothing but a bag of skin, but simultaneously it is the universe, the entire whole world.
-The entire whole world is considered as, according to Dogen’s term, the *total dynamic working*.
+The entire whole world is considered as, according to Dōgen’s term, the *total dynamic working*.
 Generally speaking, it’s nothing but motion, function.
-So Dogen Zenji uses *the entire whole world*; that means your body is melted away into the total dynamic working.
+So Dōgen Zenji uses *the entire whole world*; that means your body is melted away into the total dynamic working.

 For instance, if you are right in the middle of the function of the flower, you are sucked in, you disappear.
 Just like a black hole in the universe: everything is sucked in, we don’t know what’s going on in there.
 But this is nothing but motion and energy, and constantly working [...]
 This is, we say temporarily, the entire whole world.